junxit/us-congress-bills-115/metadata.md

 - 2017-08-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 206.
 - 2017-09-26 — Passed Senate with an amendment by Voice Vote. (consideration: CR S6147-6153; text: CR S6147-6152)
 - 2017-09-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S6147-6153; text: CR S6147-6152)
+- 2017-09-27 — Message on Senate action sent to the House.
+- 2017-09-27 — Received in the House.
+- 2017-09-27 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-09-27 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.